 Expenditures for the Department of Revenue are expected to increase \$29,600 in FY 2011-12 to add a new checkoff to the income tax form, assuming this checkoff is one of the 15 allowable programs on the 2011 form.
-The bill specifies that these costs are to be paid by an annual appropriation from the Public Education Fund.
+The bill specifies that these costs are to be paid by an annual appropriation from the Goodwill Industries Fund.
 In the event that moneys in the fund are insufficient to cover these costs, this fiscal note assumes that the General Fund will offset the amount of any deficiency.
 Any amounts "loaned" to the fund will be reimbursed to the General Fund when available.

 Additional expenditures are triggered if the legislature approves more than 15 checkoff programs in any given tax year.
-Because of space limitations on the form, if at least one of the 15 checkoff programs on the 2010 form does not drop off in 2011, the Public Education Fund checkoff will become the 16th program and require the tax form to be modified.
+Because of space limitations on the form, if at least one of the 15 checkoff programs on the 2010 form does not drop off in 2011, the Goodwill Industries checkoff will become the 16th program and require the tax form to be modified.
 This change will trigger additional programming costs for the Department of Revenue above the identified expenditure of \$29,600 in this fiscal note.
 If the General Assembly adopts this measure and it becomes the 16th checkoff:

-- a statutory change to Section 39-22-1001 (6) C.R.S., is needed to amend the limitation on the number of voluntary contributions that are authorized to appear on the Colorado income tax return in any income tax year; and - the Department of Revenue will have additional one-time costs of \$27,400 in the first year, or FY 2011-12, to create an additional schedule to handle the entire group of checkoffs.
+- a statutory change to Section 39-22-1001 (6) C.R.S., is needed to amend the limitation on the number of voluntary contributions that are authorized to appear on the Colorado income tax return in any income tax year; and - the Department of Revenue will have additional one-time costs of \$27,400 in the first year to create an additional schedule to handle the entire group of checkoffs.
 These costs would be shared between OIT and Fast Enterprises as follows: OIT 100 hours of computer programming at \$74.00 per hour; and Fast Enterprises 100 hours of computer programming at \$200 per hour.
-In addition to these one-time expenditures, the Central Department Opperations Division will incur annual data entry costs of \$3,656 beginning in FY 2011-12.